 Postgraduate Study

-Nursing Management (Postgraduate) Master
+Master of Nursing Management

 The Master of Nursing Management at KIU is designed to develop exceptional leaders equipped to navigate and manage the complexities of healthcare environments.